#1

 1921 - 2017 (96 years)

 Kenneth Joseph Arrow was an American economist, mathematician, writer, and political theorist.
-He was the joint winner of the Nobel Memorial Prize in Economic Sciences with John Hicks in 1972.
-In economics, he was a major figure in post-World War II neo-classical economic theory.
+Along with John Hicks, he won the Nobel Memorial Prize in Economic Sciences in 1972.
+In economics, Arrow was a major figure in post-World War II neoclassical economic theory.
 Many of his former graduate students have gone on to win the Nobel Memorial Prize themselves.
-His most significant works are his contributions to social choice theory, notably "Arrow's impossibility theorem", and his work on general equilibrium analysis.
-He has also provided foundational work in many other areas of e...
+His most significant works are his contributions to social choice theory, notably "Arrow's impossibility theorem," and his work on general equilibrium analysis.
+He has also provided foundational work in many other areas of economics, i...

 Martin Gardner